Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

 \subsection{High frequency conductivity}

 In this section I dwell on problems with the Coulomb interaction and disorder which are practically missing in the ES book.
-As we saw above, the Coulomb gap of the one-electron DOS determines the DC variable range hopping conductivity and the tunneling current into a semiconductor.
-On other hand, the high frequency the phononless hopping conductivity $\sigma(\omega)$ is determined by electron hopping in compact resonance pairs of donors with small arms $r_{\omega}$ populated by one electron only.
+As we saw above, the Coulomb gap of the one-electron DOS determines the DC variable range hopping conductivity and the tunneling into a semiconductor.
+On other hand, the high frequency the phononless hopping conductivity $\sigma(\omega)$ is determined by electron hopping in compact resonance pairs of donors with small arms $r_{\omega}=\xi \ln(E_0/\hbar\omega)$ populated by one electron only.
+Here $E_0$ is the donor ionization energy.
 The density of states of these pairs does not have a Coulomb gap and is (with logarithmic accuracy) constant at small excitation energies~\cite{ES1975,SEbook}.
-So at the first sight the Coulomb interaction is not important here and the low temperature terahertz range phononless conductivity $\sigma(\omega) \propto \omega^2$ as proposed by Mott~\cite{Mott} and Berezinskii~\cite{Berezinskii}.
+So at the first sight the Coulomb interaction is not important here and the low temperature terahertz range phononless conductivity should obey the $\sigma(\omega) \propto \omega^2$ law proposed by Mott~\cite{Mott} and Berezinskii~\cite{Berezinskii}.
 However, we predicted~\cite{SE1981} that at gigahertz frequencies when the Coulomb energy of two electrons repulsion $e^2/\kappa r_{\omega}$ exceeds $\hbar\omega$ one power of $\hbar \omega$ should be replaced by $e^2/\kappa r_{\omega}$, what leads to $\sigma(\omega) \propto \omega$.
-This happens because the concentration of pairs having one electron is proportional to $g(\mu)e^2/\kappa r_{\omega}$.
-We are talking about the case when $e^2/\kappa r_{\omega}$ is larger than the width of the Coulomb gap $(e^{6}g(\mu)/\kappa^{3})^{1/2}$.
+This happens because the concentration of pairs having one electron is proportional not to $g(\mu) \hbar\omega$ as assumed by Mott~\cite{Mott} and Berezinskii~\cite{Berezinskii}, but to $g(\mu)e^2/\kappa r_{\omega}$.
 Multiple experiments~\cite{Hohls,Lewis,Mlee2001,Helgren2002,Helgren2004,Hering} confirmed this prediction.

+Above I dealt with the case when $e^2/\kappa r_{\omega}$ is larger than the width of the Coulomb gap $(e^{6}g(\mu)/\kappa^{3})^{1/2}$.
+In the opposite case, one should take into account the Coulomb gap in the density of states replacing~\cite{SE1981} the density of states $g(\mu)$ by $\kappa/r_{\omega}^{2}e^{2}$.
+This replacement changes the power of $r_\omega$, but does not modify linear dependence on frequency.